ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 # CPD_SO_Automated_Printing

-A Specialized Script for Running one Customers High Volume Orders
+A Specialized Script for Running a Customers High Volume Orders

+The Program as whole will unlikely be of any use to anyone, however their may be small portions that can be used, adapted, or spark ideas to fit your needs.

+### TODO
+* Documentation
+* Tiding Up Code
+* More Features
 ### Known Bugs:
 * If the Order has Invalid* or Unrealistic inputs, if a human does not catch it, the order will be wrong.
-(Some Invalid inputs will be caught by the script)
+(Some/Most Invalid inputs will be caught by the script)
 * Can't Print Password Locked or Corrupt Files.

-### TODO
+### Explicit Feature Removals:

-* More Features
+* No Booklets (Need to be able to consistently determine orientation of text and images on an scan/image/page)
+* No Jobs with Front or Back Covers (Job files Inconsistent, need to be able to detect blank pages, and determine when and where to insert them.)
+* No Coil Books, Color Jobs or Posters (Low Volume)

 #### Email.py
 Fetches The Emails and calls other functions to setup and preprocess jobs.
 #### Print.py
 This is the Printing Utility.
 It prints mostly autonomously for the inputted orders, main aspects it still asks for are which printer to use and if the "Special Instructions" field is filled out, it has someone verify and input information.
 ##### Print.bat
-* For Colors to work in windows python must be executed from within command prompt.
+* For Colored Text to work in windows python must be executed from within command prompt.
 #### EmailPrint.py
 Prints the Emails with Page Counts and a Duplicate sheet on a different color.
 #### printer.py
-It processes the final commands that the sent for the printer, and also checks the status of the printer.
+It processes the final commands that are sent to the printer, and also checks the status of the printer.
 #### files.py
 Grabs list of files and folders
 #### PostScript.py